no-go/PilpCom/README.md

 ## Screenshots

-Date, time, vibration detection
+Date, time, vibration detection.

 ![Clk](img/clk.jpg)

-Contacts are selectable to send sms or do a call
+Contacts are selectable to send sms or do a call.

 ![Who](img/who.jpg)

 Try to list the last messages.
 Non SMS messages needs special notifications access.
 ![Msg](img/msg.jpg)

 Display a OSM map in green.
 It tries to get GPS location, orientation and speed.
 Set the zoom factor in the preferences.

 ![Area](img/area.jpg)

 Radio displays a RSS feed.
 You can set the url in preferences.
 Four internet radio stations are selectable.

 ![news](img/news.jpg)